geopandas/geopandas/doc/source/docs/user_guide/projections.rst

 This gives a better user interface and integrates improvements from pyproj and PROJ 6, but might also require some changes in your code.
 See `this blogpost
 <https://jorisvandenbossche.github.io/blog/2020/02/11/geopandas-pyproj-crs/>`__
-for some more background, and the subsections below cover different possible migration issues.
+for some more information.
+The subsections below cover different possible migration issues.

 See the `pyproj docs <https://pyproj4.github.io/pyproj/stable/>`__ for more on